What unites whipped cream with convocation? Socrates with Scav Hunt? Yoda with yoga?

-President Zimmer—among many others—attributes these feelings of continuity and cohesion to our enduring tradition of open and intense inquiry, pervasive across all our divisions and schools.
-Indeed, one always knows when he or she is in a University of Chicago conversation, but even our seemingly nonacademic traditions have a unique UChicago quality.
+President Zimmer—among many others—attributes these feelings of continuity and cohesion to our enduring tradition of open and intense inquiry.
+One always knows when he or she is in a University of Chicago conversation.
+Similarly identifiable are our host of unique UChicago traditions.

 Traditions and Superstitions

-The phoenix, a mythical bird that is born anew from its own ashes, is the official mascot of the University of Chicago’s athletic teams.
-Confusingly, although our mascot is Phil the Phoenix, UChicago athletes and fans are actually referred to as "the Maroons."
-The phoenix also references the Great Chicago Fire of 1871 and the subsequent Second City.
-Chicago was rebuilt with new steel-frame construction after it burned to the ground, giving rise to the Chicago School of Architecture and the skyscraper.
+The phoenix, a mythical bird that is reborn from its own ashes, is the official mascot of UChicago’s athletic teams.
+The phoenix also references the Great Chicago Fire of 1871 and the subsequent rebuilding of Chicago, which gave rise to the Chicago School of Architecture.

 Reynolds Club Seal

-Before the University held its first classes in 1892, the Board of Trustees had selected yellow as the school color.
+Before the University held its first classes in 1892, the Board of Trustees selected yellow as the school color.
 By 1894, however, Chicago’s legendary football coach Amos Alonzo Stagg believed that a change was needed.
 “The yellow ran, soiled easily, and had a regrettable symbolism which our opponents might not be above commenting upon,” Stagg wrote in Touchdown!, his autobiography.
 Recognizing a change was needed, students and faculty organized a mass meeting that same year and chose maroon to become UChicago’s new official color.
 It stuck.

 Dollar Shake Days

-Every Wednesday, students enjoy one dollar shakes at the Einstein Bagel in the Reynolds Club.
+Every Wednesday, students enjoy one-dollar shakes at the C-Shop in the Reynolds Club.
 Many use this as an opportunity to catch up with friends and relax.

 Blues and Ribs